 - provide support and secretariat services for internal competitions, and for the non-medical Research Ethics Board and departmental Student Research Ethics Committees;

 - develop, negotiate and endorse funding agreements on behalf of the University;

 - assist with progress reporting for select institutional projects by providing guidance documents, reviewing reports and offering advice;

-- ensure that proposals, funding agreements, and select institutional progress reports comply with University policies, and conform to the criteria and guidelines of the program sponsor;
+- ensure that proposals, funding agreements, and select institutional progress reports follow University policies, and conform to the criteria and guidelines of the program sponsor;

 - act as primary institutional contact for external granting agencies; and